Initye/Leetcode-Kotlin-Answers/README.md

-_Professional description, to look professional even when im not_
+_Professional description to look like a professional even though I am not one_